 Each applicant will be required to execute under oath a thorough application and to sign an authorization and release form that extends to the Commission and to any persons or institutions supplying information thereto.
 The applicant will be informed of the consequences of failing to produce information requested by the application and of making material omissions or misrepresentations.
 (Appendix A).

 (B) Time for filing application.
-TThe application must be completed and filed by the November 1 preceding the February examination and by April 1 preceding the July examination.
-If November 1 or April 1 fall on a weekend or holiday, the deadline will be the next business day.
+The application must be completed and filed beginning September 1 and no later than November 1 preceding the February examination and beginning January 2 and no later than March 1 preceding the July examination.
+If November 1 or March 1 fall on a weekend or holiday, the deadline will be the next business day.
 Applications filed fewer than 30 days after the deadline are subject to a late fee.
 Applications filed more than 30 days after the deadline will not be accepted.
 Applicants who failed the immediate prior examination may file up to 30 days from the date of notification of examination results without paying a late fee.
 Paper applications must be delivered by mail or in person to the Commission.
 Paper applications are filed when received by the director.
-Application filed after March 14, 2015, shall be submitted electronically through the Admission application Web site.
+Application filed after March 14, 2015, shall be submitted electronically through the Admissions application Web site.
 The director may give approval for the submission of a paper application upon good cause shown.

 (C) Fees.
 No application for examination and admission shall be accepted by the director of admissions unless such application is accompanied by the full amount of examination, investigation, and administrative fees required by these Rules.
 (Appendix E).